justjake/drc-sim-keyboard/README.md

    the Wii U.
 1. To make switching between the Gamepad and your computer easier, you can set your wireless adapter's MAC address to be that of your Gamepad.
+   I highly recommend doing this; reduces frustration with the connection process a lot.
+Make the edit in `wpa_supplicant/start-wpa_supplicant.sh`.

 When you're finished, you should see something like this: [my hooray tweet](https://twitter.com/jitl/status/609875855112712193/photo/1)